Caradawg/Caradog-s-Pit/README.md

 OpenSouce

 > I am not liable for any modification nor malicious intent when using CakeConnect I am also not liable for all/any code produced and used to cause harm or damage to any company, establishment and individuals.
-All ownership and permissions are passed to each individual who use this code and not the creator, all code is produced for Automation, Research and Training
+All ownership and permissions are passed to each individual who use the code(s) listed within this repository and not the creator, all code is produced for Automation, Research and Training.
+The  code(s) do not have any intent of causing harm or damage unless modified by an individual.